• Skip to main content

 Ingredients

 • Brussels Sprouts: choose sprouts that are roughly the same size so they’ll cook evenly.
-Smaller (1.5 inches or less) can be halved.
-Large sprouts can be quartered.
+Smaller sprouts (1.5 inches or less) can be halved.
+Larger ones can be quartered.

 • Olive Oil: you can also use bacon fat or avocado oil.